kubernetes-sigs/gateway-api/site-src/api-types/backendtlspolicy.md

 WellKnownCACertificates.
 - [Hostname][hostname] - Defines the Server Name Indication (SNI) that the Gateway uses to connect to the backend.
 - [CACertificateRefs][caCertificateRefs] - Defines one or more references to objects that contain PEM-encoded TLS certificates, which are used to establish a TLS handshake between the Gateway and backend Pod.
-Either CACertficateRefs or WellKnownCACertificates may be specified, but not both.
+Either CACertificateRefs or WellKnownCACertificates may be specified, but not both.
 - [WellKnownCACertificates][wellKnownCACertificates] - Specifies whether system CA certificates may be used in the TLS handshake between the Gateway and backend Pod.
-Either CACertficateRefs or WellKnownCACertificates may be specified, but not both.
+Either CACertificateRefs or WellKnownCACertificates may be specified, but not both.

 The following chart outlines the object definitions and relationship:
 ```mermaid